 Copper statues from Nepali do not need much maintenance.
 The best way to maintain the statue is to simply dust the piece periodically to keep any dirt from accumulating.
 They are meant solely for indoor use.

-use any oil on any painted surface of the sculpture, such as the face.
+If you are really interested in making the statue shine you can use some natural oil, like coconut oil or olive oil, and a cotton rag to wipe down the metal portions of the piece.
+You can use a toothbrush as well to get into the small crevices of the statue.
+Please pay special attention to not use any oil on any painted surface of the sculpture, such as the face.
 This will damage the paint and possibly recolor the painted area.
 Simply use a cotton cloth to dust the face if the face requires attention.
 Make sure the surface that touches the face does not have any oils present on it.
 If there are natural stones on the sculpture use caution while going over the stones as they can become dislodged while handling the sculpture.

 If you have any questions concerning your bronze statue please email us at [email protected] or call us at 1(760) 994-4455.